IBMStreams/sample.netflow/README.md

 Make sure that all required toolkits are listed in *Streams Explorer* Right click the project and select `Build`

-### Build with VsCode
+### Build with VsCode and IBM Streams extension

-tbd
+* Clone the repository or download the source archive.
+* Open the `Explorer View` and right click the workspace and select `Add Folder to Workspace`.
+Navigate to your project directory and select `add`.
+* In the `Streams Expolorere` connect to a Streams Instance, enter the credentials and refresh the toolkit list.
+* Go back to the `Explorer View`.
+* In the project directory right click the `Makefile` and select `build`.

+Now the sab-file is built and loaded to the output directory.
+If the request times out open the `Extension View`, select the *IBM Streams* extension and open the `Extension Settings`.
+Increase the variable `Timeout For Requests`.

 ## Netflow Map Viewer Application

 Submit first the `NetflowViewer` job and provide the webserver port as submission time parameter.
 If the port is not provided, the default 6060 is used.
+If this application is submitted to a Cloud Pak for Data instance, you should enter a job name for this job.
+The job name is used from the streams-endpoint-monitor to build the path to the web server.

 Submit the `NetflowViewerCollector` job and provide the url of your `NetflowViewer` job as submission time parameter.